 Is Colombian coffee more acidic?

-Colombian beans are renowned for its acidity; this is primarily due to the high altitudes in conjunction with lower temperatures.
+Colombian beans are renowned for their acidity; this is primarily due to the high altitudes in conjunction with lower temperatures.

 Is Colombian Coffee the best coffee in the world?